Shockoe Hill Burying Ground Historic District: History

 The Shockoe Hill African Burying Ground is likely the largest burial ground for free people of color and the enslaved in the United States.
 It is conservatively estimated that over 22,000 people of African descent were buried in its 31 acre.
 It was opened in 1816, and closed in 1879 due to overcrowded conditions.
-It has suffered many abuses, and was purposely made to disappear from the visible landscape.
 It is one of "Virginia's most endangered historic places".
 Current threats to the burial ground include the DC2RVA passenger rail project (high-speed rail), the east-west Commonwealth Corridor, and the proposed widening of I-64, along with various infrastructure projects.